Becca-Boop/Chatroom/README.md

 ### \<all>

-typing \<all> in a message will broadcast the message to all clients.
+Typing \<all> in a message will broadcast the message to all clients.
 However, if there is no command in the message, the message will also send to all clients.

 ### <To [client]>